Preference Between Mobile Website and Mobile Application

-So when it comes to planning for a broad marketing outreach via mobile presence for your business or organization one of the considerations that will strike your mind is whether you want to develop a mobile website or to create a mobile application for users to download or perhaps you want to go for both.
+So when it comes to planning for a broad marketing outreach via mobile presence for your business or organization one of the considerations that will strike your mind is whether you want to develop a mobile website or create a mobile IT for users to download or perhaps you want to go for both.

-So before evaluating which one would be better let’s get deeper into the understanding the difference between a Mobile Website and a Mobile Application.
+So before evaluating which one would be better let’s get deeper into the understanding of the difference between a Mobile Website and a Mobile Application.

 Mobile apps are actual applications that are downloaded and installed by users on their mobile devices.
-A user needs to visit operating system specific portals or stores such as Apple’s app store, Google Play Store etc. in order to download the application.
+A user needs to visit operating system-specific portals or stores such as Apple’s app store, Google Play Store etc. in order to download the application.
 The App may fetch the content form the internet as a website does, or it may even download the content so it can be available for accessing even when the internet connection is not available.

 The Difference Chart between Mobile Website and Mobile Application is as follows: